AutoCount Excel vs AutoCount Universal Import Plugin – Which is Better?

 AutoCount Excel

 AutoCount Excel requires using a standardized template with fixed column headers.
-So, this means your Excel file must exactly match the required format, limiting flexibility.
+This means your Excel file must exactly match the required format, limiting flexibility.

 Example: If the system requires a “DebtorCode” column, your Excel file must have this exact column name.